Utilizing Remote Control options offers a range of benefits.

-When utilising Remote Control, operators can take up the ideal vantage point when moving a load, controlling speed and direction of travel through simple controls.
-The tug or tow will come to a stop if the controls are disengaged, or the emergency stop button (on the control unit or the machine) is engaged.
+When utilizing Remote Control, operators have an ideal vantage point when moving a load, controlling speed and direction of travel through simple controls.
+The tugger or tow will come to a stop if the controls are disengaged, or the emergency stop button (on the control unit or the machine) is engaged.

-As an addition to Remote Control of a single machine, our MultiLink technology facilitates the use of multiple electric tugs, working in sync under the control of a single operator.
+An addition to Remote Control of a single machine, our MultiLink technology facilitates the use of multiple electric tuggers, working in sync under the control of a single operator.

 This is ideal for especially large or heavy loads, with multiple machines positioned at suitable points on the load.
-SmartCoupling ensures each tug understands its position on the load, delivering seamless operaion.
+SmartCoupling ensures each tug understands its position on the load, delivering seamless operation.

 Line Following capability is available via two options.

-Remote Control: the operator controls the speed of the machine, but the direction dictated by the dedicated line on the floor.
+Remote Control: the operator controls the speed of the machine, but the direction is dictated by a dedicated line on the floor.

 AGV – Natural Navigation

-Our full AGV solution utilises the latest in navigation and safety sensor technology to deliver electric tugs that interact with their environment, travelling safely and efficiently between destinations.
+Our full AGV solution utilizes the latest in navigation and safety sensor technology to deliver electric tuggers that interact with their environment, traveling safely and efficiently between destinations.

 Safety sensors detect obstacles and risks, slowing or stopping movement, for example reducing speed when the floor is wet and/or where visibility is impacted.

-Navigation technology ensures the machine travels between destination, interacting with your environment as required to take account or ideal routes, other machines, and operational factors.
+Navigation technology ensures the machine travels between destinations, interacting with your environment as required to take account or ideal routes, other machines, and operational factors.